The Mary Parrish Center

 The Mary Parrish Center (MPC) is a nonprofit human service organization that is dedicated to providing housing and support services for survivors who are homeless or in need of housing as a result of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking.
 Our mission is to provide survivors of interpersonal violence and their children safe, accessible, and compassionate housing with individualized care that promotes healing, autonomy, and hope.

-The MPC seeks a highly motivated and compassionate individual to fill its Housing Navigator position.
-The Housing Navigator will provide housing-first, trauma-informed, survivor-centered direct services to survivors in The Mary Parrish Center’s Transitional Housing and Rapid Re-Housing programs.
+The MPC seeks a highly motivated and flexible individual to fill its Coordinate Entry Specialist and Community Educator position.
+The Coordinated Entry Specialist and Community Educator will provide housing first, trauma-informed, survivor-centered services to households seeking housing through our Domestic Violence Coordinated Entry (DV-CE).
+Coordinated Entry is a system-wide process that helps connect individuals experiencing a housing crisis to appropriate housing and support services.
 This is an exempt, full-time grant-funded position, reporting directly to the Director of Programs.

 - Participate in staff meetings and trainings.